 4. Don’t Feed distractions

-The goal is to be productive not constantly busy.
-Once you have reached your limit, get some rest, switch to some other activities , and maybe come back later.
+The goal is to be productive, not constantly busy.
+Once you have reached your limit, rest, switch to other activities, and maybe return later.

 6. Don’t be too stiff

-Having gone through college with no solid guide, I’ve decided to pen down some of the things I wish I knew while I struggled through college.
+Having gone through college with no solid guide, I’ve decided to pen down some things I wish I had known while I struggled through college.

 HOW TO MANAGE TIME AS A COLLEGE OR UNIVERSITY STUDENT (Time management skills)

 - Decide to do it and write down your goals.